romkatv/zsh-defer/README.md

 Here's an example of `~/.zshrc` that uses `zsh-defer` to achieve staged zsh startup.
 When starting zsh, it takes only a few milliseconds for this `~/.zshrc` to be evaluated and for prompt to appear.
-After that, prompt and command line buffer will be refreshed and buffered keyboard input will be processed after the execution of every deferred command.
+After that, prompt and the command line buffer will be refreshed and buffered keyboard input will be processed after the execution of every deferred command.

 ```zsh